Picea aurantiaca

 Picea aurantiaca is a species of conifer in the pine family, Pinaceae.
 It is endemic to China, where it is only known from western Sichuan.
 Its common name is orange spruce.
+The tree is generally 30-40 meters tall with leaves that are dark green on the top and have white lines present on the underside. the mature branchlets appear an orange-brown color which is likely where the tree's common name is derived.
+This species is closely related to Picea asperata and it is sometimes treated as a variety.